jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

+2. Update the plot to add a second smooth stat.

+    -   Add a dummy `group` aesthetic to this layer, setting the value to `1`.
+    -   Use the same `method` and `se` values as the first stat smooth layer.

 ``` r
 # Amend the plot to add another smooth layer with dummy grouping
 ggplot(mtcars, aes(x = wt, y = mpg, color = fcyl)) +